Sometimes, you just need a place to fill up your tank, but other times, you may want something a little more special.

 The station was designed by famed architect Frank Lloyd Wright and includes a cantilevered roof and second-floor observation lounge.

-Mississippi: Marathon and Fayard’s (various locations)
+Mississippi: Fayard's Marathon (various locations)

 There are plenty of Marathons in Mississippi, but only a lucky few have a Fayard's.

-Stop by to get gas and delicious po’ boy sandwiches at Fayard’s stuffed with shrimp, oysters, crab, or roast beef.
+Stop by to get gas and delicious po' boy sandwiches at Fayard's, stuffed with shrimp, oysters, crab, or roast beef.

-Missouri: Stevenson’s Hi-Pointe Amaco (St. Louis)
+Missouri: Stevenson's Hi-Pointe Amoco (St. Louis)

 Montana: St. Regis Travel Center (St. Regis)